ember-learn/ember-blog/source/2019-05-12-the-ember-times-issue-98.md

 Be kind,

-Chris Ng, Isaac Lee, Amy Lam, the crowd and the Learning Team
+Chris Ng, Isaac Lee, Amy Lam, Jared Galanis the crowd and the Learning Team